Informfully/Challenges/newsimages26/README.md

 Given a randomly selected article, the goal is to build a pipeline that combined image retrieval and image generation techniques to provide a **fitting** image recommendation for a given news article text.
 There will be a crowdsourced online event where all participating teams take part in rating the submitted image recommendations using a 5-point Likert scale.

-The winning team is determined by the **highest average image rating** for the articles within the selected article pool.
+The winning team is determined by the **highest average image rating** for the articles within the evaluation dataset.
-The final evaluation event may only make use of subsets of the overall pool that was shared with participating teams.
-The relevant article IDs for the final evaluation will be communicated separately via email to all **registered groups**, together with the information on where to submit your results (see deadlines below).
+This evaluation dataset will be shared with all **registered groups**, together with the information on where to submit your results (see deadlines below).

 ## Data Overview